EmielH/tale-hugo/README.md

 googleAnalytics = "UA-133700000-0"
 ```

+### OpenGraph

+Tale integrates Hugo's embedded OpenGraph template, enabling rich social previews for your page when it's shared as a link.
+To see how to configure it, consult the [Hugo OpenGraph template documentation](https://gohugo.io/templates/embedded/#configure-open-graph).

 ### Custom summaries

 Tale allows for writing the summary of your posts manually by setting the `summary` variable in the page frontmatter.
 If this variable is not set, the summary that Hugo automatically generates will be used.